tidalcycles/tidalcycles.github.io/_patterns/synths.md

 layout: default
 ---

+For this section to work, you need to have installed the SuperCollider sc3-plugins.
+You can either install the latest version from [git](https://github.com/supercollider/sc3-plugins), or if you are using Linux, you may find it in your package manager.
+On Fedora the package is called `supercollider-sc3-plugins`.

 SuperDirt is created with SuperCollider, a fantastic synthesis engine and language with huge sonic possibilities.
 You can trigger custom SuperCollider synths from TidalCycles in much the same way as you